 The pH of pure water is around 7, drinking water from the tap is 6.5 – 8.5.
-Out of all possible substances if you spill water onto your laptop although it won’t necessarily cause erosion to the components unfortunately its damage is still catastrophic.
+Out of all possible substances, if you spill water onto your laptop or smartphone, although it won’t necessarily cause erosion to the components unfortunately its damage is still catastrophic.
 Liquids of any kind which come into contact with electronics are not good news.

 Have you spilled tea or coffee on your laptop or Mac?

 Hot drinks have the potential to melt components.
 A freshly made cup of tea or coffee is made with boiling water (100 degrees).
 If a hot drink is spilled over a person it has the potential to scold them so imagine that poured over a laptop!

 What to do when you spill wine or other alcohol on your electronic device.

 Wine is acidic and more vicious.
 Beer is carbonated so it will have similar effects to fizzy drinks.
 These types of drinks also leave behind a stickiness.

 What happens when liquid is spilt on your laptop?

 If the spillage has happened directly over the keyboard the liquid seeps through the keys and makes its way into the internal section of the laptop.